You will compare the performance of green binary search trees versus

 an equals sign if the node is a leaf, followed by

-(if the count is greater than one) and a color, followed by
+a frequency count (if the count is greater than one), followed by

-a parenthesized display of the parent's value (which again may include
+a parenthesized display of the parent, followed by

-Here is an example of a less-than-perfectly-balanced red-black tree:
+Here is an example of a AVL tree:

 The corpus to generate such a tree might look like: